Population: 36,858 (2021)

 Nunavut is best experienced in the summertime.
 The summers are relatively cool and short for an Arctic region, and it’s cold enough to require winter wear during any time of year.
 Tourists are not recommended to visit during the winter due to the extremely low temperatures.
 Most of the usual winter-related activities cease as the locals hunker down and try to survive.

 It’s important to know what to expect when visiting the Northern Territory.
 During summer, many islands experience 24 hours of sunlight, while in winter, many of the same islands are plunged into perpetual darkness.
-For a while in between, twilight reigns, so be prepared for unusual circadian conditions.
+Twilight reigns for a while in between, so be prepared for unusual circadian conditions.

 Nunavut is the only northern territory in Canada that’s not connected to the rest of the continent by land or highway.
 If you’re going there, you’ll have to get there by plane or boat.
 In this massive region, more extensive than Mexico, travel is mainly accomplished via dog sleds, boats, and chartered planes.